Quantitative Asset and Risk Management

 Lehrveranstaltung Multivariate MethodsECTS Credits 5.00Sprache EnglischStudienplan BBSemester 1 WSIncoming

-After the successful completion of the course students are able to interpret and evaluate parameter estimates and goodness-of-fit measures of statistical models (e.g. regression models) in detail and they can judge the accuracy of these models.
+After the successful completion of the course, students are able to decide on appropriate statistical techniques (e.g. regression and classification models) and they can apply and interpret them: they can calibrate, interpret and analyse models’ parameter estimates and goodness-of-fit measures in detail and they can hence judge the accuracy of these models.
+They can apply the calibrated models to estimate the value of dependent variables (regressand) on the basis of the values of explanatory variables (regressors).
 As the statistical concepts are always taught on the basis of practical examples, the students know in which areas of asset and risk management these advanced multivariate models are used: return distributions and risks of portfolios of assets, models to estimate the default probability of obligors etc.

 Lehrveranstaltung Programming and DatabasesECTS Credits 4.00Sprache EnglischStudienplan BBSemester 1 WSIncoming

-After the successful completion of the course students are able master advanced features of Microsoft-Excel to analyse data efficiently.
-In addition, they have acquired basic programming knowledge in Visual Basic for Applications (VBA) which enables them to develop their own computer functions and programs.
-Furthermore, they know the basics of Structured Query Language (SQL) and can hence process large quantities of data.
+After the successful completion of the course students are able to apply advanced features of Microsoft-Excel to analyse data efficiently.
+In addition, they demonstrate basic programming knowledge (definition of variables, assignment of values to variables, if-statements, for- and while-loops, logical operators, functions, variable scope, arrays, objects, collections, error handling and documentation techniques) in Visual Basic for Applications (VBA) which enables them to develop their own computer functions and programs.
+Furthermore, they are able to use Structure Query Language (SQL) elements for storing, manipulating and retrieving data in databases.
 Additionally, the students are able to operate statistical software other than MS-Excel (e.g. R, SPSS, SAS or Minitab) which is advantageous when dealing with large data-sets or complex algorithms.

 Lehrveranstaltung Time Series AnalysisECTS Credits 3.00Sprache EnglischStudienplan BBSemester 1 WSIncoming